dunderhay/dunderhay.github.io/_posts/physec/2022-04-07-Improving-General-Lock-Security.md

 I pinned up my practice lock with individual security pins, as well as various combinations of security pins and then attempt to pick the lock, to observe and validate how pins behave and find combinations that work well together.

 The intention of improving a lock's security is to not only outright stop an unskilled attack such as raking or bumping, but also to provide confusing feedback to an experienced picker and increase the time, effort and tools required to pick the lock.

-### QA FEEDBACK (logan)

-- i'd possibly also consider a little nod to "challenge locks" made by big nerds specifically to challenge each other and explore interesting new ways of increasing pick resistance

 ## Modifications